adacosta/mongoid_rails_migrations/README.md

 ## 1.5.0
 _26/02/2021_
 [Compare master with 1.4.0](https://github.com/adacosta/mongoid_rails_migrations/compare/v1.4.0...master)
+* Add support of multi shards databases
+* Shards migrations can now be stored in a `shards` subfolder inside the migration folder
-* Rake tasks updated to support a custom client with the `MONGOID_CLIENT_NAME` environment variable
+* All Rake tasks now support a custom client with the `MONGOID_CLIENT_NAME` environment variable
-* Migrations now support custom client name

 ## 1.4.0
 _08/01/2021_